richbodo/VectorKnowledgeBase/docs/privacy_controls.md

 # Then check logs
 grep "sensitive information" app.log  # Should find no matches grep "QUERY CONTENT REDACTED" app.log  # Should find matches

+# Testing OpenAI API request privacy
+grep "openai._base_client" app.log | grep "json_data"  # Should show redacted content
+grep "input.*sensitive information" app.log  # Should find no matches
 ```

+### Testing OpenAI API Privacy

+Special attention should be paid to testing the OpenAI API request privacy:

+1. **Debug Level Logging**: Configure logging to DEBUG level to capture all OpenAI API requests
+2. **Request Content Check**: Verify that query content is redacted in requests to the OpenAI API
+3. **Full Request Chain**: Check that all logs in the HTTP request chain (httpx, httpcore) are filtered
+4. **Error Handling**: Trigger errors during OpenAI API calls to verify error messages don't leak sensitive content

 ## Best Practices for Developers